 The Register of Copyrights shall maintain a current directory of agents available to the public for inspection, including through the Internet, and may require payment of a fee by service providers to cover the costs of maintaining the directory.

 This text is the reason you need to designate a DMCA agent.
 If you fail to take the step, you waive the protections provided under the law and open yourself up to a wave of potential copyright infringement lawsuits.
 The fact you did not personally upload the offending content is not a material defense.
-You waive that claim by failing to comply with the DMCA.
+You waive that defense by failing to comply with the DMCA.

 Why do you need a DMCA agent?
 The law requires it if you wish to take advantage of the safe harbor provisions provided to online operators.
 Trust me.
 You definitely want to take advantage of this immunity.
 Contact us today to learn more about our DMCA agent service.